 Leonie Castelino is an American Contemporary Bojagi Fiber Artist recognized as one of three 20th Century influences in ‘Bojagi’.
-She has broken the traditional rectilinear boundaries of Korean Bojagi, to create works of art with pieced fabric, curved architectural lines, jagged edges, complex colors with the layering of fabric, and sculptures.
+She has broken the traditional rectilinear boundaries of Korean Bojagi, to create works of art with pieced fabric, curved architectural lines, jagged edges, complex colors with the layering of fabric, and sculptures and installations.

 Her art floats off the wall.
 Sculptures take on new ethereal forms, as they hang, or gently move, or serenely turn individually on a mobile, as it too turns with the slightest movement of air, or they dance with a passing breeze.

-Leonie, with a Masters in Geography from the University of Bombay in India, immigrated to America in the 1970s in her early 20s where she studied at the Fashion Institute of Technology while earning an MBA from the City University of New York.
+Leonie, with a Masters in Geography from the University of Bombay in India, immigrated to America in her early 20s where she studied at the Fashion Institute of Technology while earning a MBA from the City University of New York.
 In 1991 after a successful career in strategic planning and new business development in corporate America and starting a family with her husband and two children, Leonie rediscovered the artist within and embarked on her next journey.

-Studying a variety of traditional art forms and techniques, Leonie became faculty at The Isabel O’Neil Workshop & Studio in New York with a focus on the European decorative arts inspired by Asia of the 18th and 19th centuries.
+She attained Journeyman designation at The Isabel O’Neil Workshop & Studio in New York creating objects of art studying painted finishes of European decorative arts inspired by Asian influences of the 18th and 19th centuries.
 She was on the faculty teaching Gilding and Vizagapatam in pen-work.
 She continues her exploration of art and culture through textiles including the ancient arts of Shibori, Rozome and Bojagi which ultimately evolved into her signature in Contemporary Bojagi which includes hangings, moving sculptures & story-telling.